-Purchasing is the act of buying good, services for Company.
-Purchasing relates to everything a company buys like raw materials, components, Investment goods, IT, Facility services, Legal and account services.
+Purchasing is the act of buying good services for the company.
+Purchasing relates to everything a company buys, like raw materials, components, investment goods, IT, facility services, legal, and account services.

 - Direct Purchasing: The items that are part of finished goods.
 Direct Purchase affects the production process of manufacturing.
 Ex.
 Raw Materials

-- Indirect Purchasing: Indirect Purchasing activities is associated with Operating resources that an Organization purchase to enable its operations.
+- Indirect Purchasing: Indirect Purchasing activities are associated with operating resources that an organization purchases to enable its operations.
 Ex.
-Maintenance Spare, Market-related services (Advertising)
+Maintenance Spare, Market-related services (Advertising).

 What is Procurement?

-Procurement is the art of acquiring good and services.
-Procurement is the activities associated with establishing the nature of the commercial relationship between the sellers and the buyers.
+Procurement is the act of acquiring goods and services.
+It is the activity associated with establishing the nature of the commercial relationship between the sellers and the buyers.

-Procurement add value by matching the need of an organization to what the supply market can provide and vice versa by developing the supply market to meet the need of Company.
-It is about influencing negotiating building relationships with key stakeholders and suppliers, people involved in procurement requires the strategic function and value contributor by analyzing the below function in procurement.
+Procurement adds value by matching an organization’s need to what the supply market can provide and vice versa by developing the supply market to meet the need of the company.
+It is about influencing, negotiating and building relationships with key stakeholders and suppliers; people involved in procurement require the strategic function and value contributor by analyzing the below function in procurement.

 - Time Risk

-Purchase and Procurement are an integral part to run the business and the process of procurement is often part of a company strategy because the ability to purchase certain materials will determine if the operator will continue.
-A business procurement will not be able to survive if its price procurement is more than the profit it makes on selling the actual product and purchasing cost may have a direct impact on profit.
-Nowadays the internet and e-commerce Are drastically changing the way of purchasing is done.
+Both processes are an integral part of running the business, and the process of procurement is often part of a company strategy because the ability to purchase certain materials will determine if the operator will continue.
+A business procurement will not be able to survive if its price is more than the profit it makes on selling the actual product, and purchasing costs may directly impact profit.
+Nowadays, the internet and e-commerce Are drastically changing how purchasing is done.

-This has been a guide to the Purchasing vs Procurement.
-Here we discuss the top differences between Purchasing and Procurement along with infographics and comparison table.
+This has been a guide to Purchasing vs Procurement.
+Here we discuss their top differences, infographics, and a comparison table.
 You may also have a look at the following articles –